wfrierson/wmm/README.md

 <!-- badges: end -->

 # wmm
-Unofficial R implementation of the World Magnetic Model (WMM).
+Unofficial R implementation of the [World Magnetic Model](https://www.ngdc.noaa.gov/geomag/WMM/DoDWMM.shtml) (WMM).
 This is a work in progress.

-__Notes:__

-* I am not associated with those who built any version of WMM.
-Instead, I have recreated their algorithm for others to use in R.

-* I understand there are official C and Fortran code to implement WMM.
-The purpose of this project is to program WMM in R to better understand the numerical procedure.
+The purpose of this project is to program WMM entirely in R to better understand the numerical procedure.
+For those that prefer a non-R solution, the authors of WMM provide free software to calculate magnetic field, which can be found [here](https://www.ngdc.noaa.gov/geomag/WMM/soft.shtml).

 # Usage